jaimemendozadev/algo-search/README.md

 This project uses the [Yarn package manager](https://yarnpkg.com/en/).
 Go to the Yarn website to learn more about how to install the package manger on your computer.

 In the root of the app, use your terminal to run `$ yarn run seed` to seed the Algolia index.
-You should see a message in the terminal that says `Algolia Index has Seed Data!`.
+You should see a message in the terminal that says "`Algolia Index has Seed Data!`".

 ## Starting the App